Program Coordinator: Eric Brisart

 The Degree Program

 Students can use electives (including engineering electives) to focus on an area of interest within the engineering disciplines or to combine engineering with courses in other disciplines.
 Per program requirements, students must select a minor from any recognized program at the University.
-Students are expected to submit their planned program of study to their advisor during their first sophomore semester.
+Students are expected to submit their planned program of study to their advisor.
 Changes can be made any time after this point provided that degree requirements are met and advisors are consulted.